prospyr/spacex-pair-programming/README.md

 The Apollo provider is already setup in `src/index.js` and connected to the SpaceX configured GQL client, so you can get started with pulling data into your components right away.

+## Initial goal

+- Build a screen that shows the last 10 launches from the SpaceX GraphQL API
+- Build a screen that shows more details about a specific launch, that will be linked to from the launch list screen you created

 ## Let's explore further into space

 - How would you improve the interface?